DimitarChristoff/epik/README.md

 -------
 A default options set, which can be on the prototype of the Model constructor.

-#### defaults: {Object}
+#### defaults: {Object|Function}
 -------
 An object with default Model Attributes to use when instantiating.
 Merged with Model object when populating model data via the constructor.
+Also accepts a function, which should return an object, performed in the constructor.

 #### propertiesChanged: {Array}
 -------